Furnace Repair Checklist

 - Look for the breaker marked “furnace” or “heat,” and double-check it’s turned “on.”
 If you discover a tripped breaker, it will be in the middle or “off” spot.

-- Using one hand, firmly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and call a professional from Olde Towne Heating & Air at 843-485-0967 immediately.
+- Using one hand, firmly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and call a professional from Olde Towne Heating & Air at 843-485-0967 immediately.

 No matter your furnace’s age or brand, it has at least one ordinary wall switch installed on or close to it.